 - concepts about print– Does the child understand which way is up on a book?
 Do they have a feeling that the pages turn one at a time and constantly in the same regulation?
 As you read, point to the words so they can see you are reading from portside to right.

-- sound perception– for example “Max is eating a biscuit.
+- sound perception– for example, “Max is eating a biscuit.
 Mmmmax…mmmmuffin….
-The phrase start with the identical sound.”
+The phrase starts with an identical sound.”

 When a child shows these actions and skills, they may be ready to learn to read.
 If not, work exercises like these into your regular routine to assist guide them in the right place.

 Advance reading aloud to the child.
-If children receive that reading is an pleasant experience through read-alouds, they will be excited to learn the ability themselves.
+If children receive that reading is a pleasant experience through read-aloud, they will be excited to learn the ability themselves.